Antisocial behaviour is persistently acting in a way that causes harassment, alarm or distress to other people (Citizens Advice Scotland).

 Make a disclosure to the University

 Use the Report and Support system to disclose an antisocial behaviour incident involving a student to the University of St Andrews.
-You can choose to do this anonymously or you can request support from an adviser
+You can choose to do this anonymously or you can request support from an adviser.

 If the incident does not involve a student, you should see other ways to make a disclosure below.